 Back in 2012 there was a roiling debate amongst those who believed that the conclusion of the 13th Baktun of the Maya long count calendar represented a significant event.
 The question was, did this momentous moment signal apocalypse or instead a moment of rebirth.
 While popular media outlets (and Hollywood) focused on the apocalyptic interpretations, … Continue reading The Birth of a New Era

 Today, I have a different type of lost city to talk about, the lost city of Iximaya!
 This legendary city is said to have been home to a vibrant Maya population that was never conquered by the Spanish.
-Deep in the jungles of the Yucatan peninsula, these Maya natives were able to continue their lives, … Continue reading The Lost City of Iximaya
+Deep in the jungles of the Yucatan peninsula, these Maya natives continued their lives, unchanged by the … Continue reading The Lost City of Iximaya

 If you have been hearing about Gobkeli Tepe, constellations, and comets in the news lately, check out what the archaeologists from the site have to say!

 Recently a paper published by two researchers of the University of Edinburgh’s School of Engineering has made headlines, suggesting that the Göbekli Tepe enclosures actually were space observatories and that some of the reliefs depict a catastrophic cosmic event (the original publication in Mediterranean Archaeology and Archaeometry 17(1), 2017 is accessible online here [external link]).